 ESWC is a premier venue for discussing the latest scientific results and innovations in the field of semantic technologies on the Web and Linked Data, attracting a high number of participants from academia and industry alike.

 Co-located workshops at the ESWC conferences are essential meeting points for discussing on-going work and current results, as well as shaping new ideas and research fields.
-We particularly invite workshop proposals looking at Semantic Web related topics from an interdisciplinary standpoint, proposals focusing on novel aspects of the Semantic Web and Web of Data, and proposals aiming at gathering existing and forming new sub-communities.
+We particularly invite workshop proposals looking at topics related to Semantic Web from an interdisciplinary standpoint, proposals focussing on novel aspects of the Semantic Web and Web of Data, and proposals aiming at gathering existing and forming new sub-communities.
 We encourage the submission of workshop proposals on:

 - Fundamental technical and theoretical problems of the Semantic Web / Linked Data and Knowledge Graphs

 - Applications of Semantic Web technologies in domains such as Mobility and Smart Cities, Life Sciences, Industry 4.0, Earth Science, Digital Humanities, Law, Media, etc.

 - Key enabling technologies and their adaptation to the needs of the Semantic Web

 - Aspects of Semantic Web research that have been neglected or underrepresented so far